jc-prg/bird-detection/README.md

       ```

    * This command will (re)create data in two folders:
-     * [train-check](train-check) contains data sorted by label.
+     * [train/check](train/check) contains data sorted by label.
 If something isn't as expected go back to 3. and
        adapt your source data
      * [train](train) contains the data for the training.

 ## Train model